French Baroque architecture: The Palace of Versailles

 Louis continued to add to the Palace through the end of his reign.
 In 1687, Jules Hardouin-Mansart and then Robert de Cotte erected the Grand Trianon, on the model of an Italian building, the Marble Trianon.
 It had a single floor, decorated with plaster and marble, with a flat roof and balustrade.
 The plan was very simple, with a peristyle flanked by two wings and two avant-corps, or sections in advance of the wings.
 It had a simplicity and purity of form that inspired similar palace buildings across Europe, from Prussia to Russia.
 Mansart also completed the Versailles Orangerie (1684–1686) in a similar style, surrounding a formal garden and pool.
-The gardens created by Andre Le Notre were designed to complement the architecture of the palace and to express, by it geometric alleys, pools, rows of the trees, flower beds and fountains, the mastery of the King over nature.
+The gardens created by André Le Nôtre were designed to complement the architecture of the palace and to express, by it geometric alleys, pools, rows of the trees, flower beds and fountains, the mastery of the King over nature.

 The final piece of the Palace was the Chapel, begun in 1689 to the designs of Hardouin-Mansart and completed by Robert de Cotte in 1708–1710.
 The room was given more space and light by the use of classical columns instead of massive pillars, and by placing the supporting columns on an upper level.

 Louis XV continued to add to the Palace, mostly with changes to the interior rooms.
 His major contribution was the Petit Trianon by Ange-Jacques Gabriel.
-Its austere architecture was a sign of the transition from French Baroque to Neoclassicism.
+Its austere architecture was a sign of the transition to Neoclassicism.